 - Assault.
 If a driver's anger is expressed through a threat or attempt to hurt or use force against another driver or anyone else, intentionally making the other person feel that he/she is about to be physically harmed, they can be charged with assault under NRS 200.471.

-Nevada assault committed without a deadly weapon is a misdemeanor that could lead to six months of jail and/or a $1,000 fine.
+Nevada assault committed without a deadly weapon is a misdemeanor that could lead to six months in jail and/or a $1,000 fine.
 If, however, a Nevada assault is committed with a deadly weapon, it is a category B felony that could result in one to six years behind bars and/or a $5,000 fine

 - Battery.
 If their road rage actually results in the driver hitting or using force against someone else, they could face Nevada battery charges under NRS 200.481.
 The penalties for a Nevada battery committed without a deadly weapon and with no substantial bodily harm include up to six months in jail and/or a $1,000 fine.
 However, assaults with a deadly weapon or that result in substantial bodily harm are subject to significantly greater penalties.